 All countries in the world, regardless of their stage of development, waste enormous amounts of electric power.
 For example, India accounts for wasting between three and four billion units of electricity in a year.
 The biggest culprits for wasting this precious resource are households.

-One of the biggest money mistakes to avoid in 2020 is wasting hard-earned money on electricity utilized at your homes.
-Power costs are indubitably on upward swing worldwide.
+One of the biggest money mistakes to avoid in 2023 is wasting hard-earned money on electricity utilized at your home.
+Power costs are indubitably on an upward swing worldwide.
 Switching off electric bulbs, appliances, and other electronics when not in use is one way to save large amounts for investment.

 Whopping 1.3 billion tons of perfectly edible food- cooked and raw- is wasted worldwide even as millions of people worldwide starve or remain undernourished.

-The advent of Pay-Per-View channels, Direct-To-Home satellite TV and cable networks has led to an inadvertent waste of money in recent years.
-It is best to avoid this money mistake in 2020.
+The advent of Pay-Per-View channels, Direct-To-Home satellite TV, and cable networks has led to an inadvertent waste of money in recent years.
+It is best to avoid this money mistake in 2023.
 Cancel subscriptions to all channels that your family seldom views.

 TV networks have a deft manner of weaving packages that contain popular channels alongside those that are largely unviewed.
-Opt for cable, DTH and PPV channels that you frequently watch in 2020 to save costs and invest the surplus money.
+Opt for cable, DTH, and PPV channels that you frequently watch in 2023 to save costs and invest surplus money.

 Nobody denies that your family and you require holidays or the need to travel for business.
-However, travel expenses worldwide is rising thanks to a plethora of taxes, surcharges and other esoteric levies that airlines and transportation providers weave into ticket prices.
-For travel, you can avoid money mistakes in 2020 by following some simple tips.
+However, travel expenses worldwide is rising thanks to a plethora of taxes, surcharges, and other esoteric levies that airlines and transportation providers weave into ticket prices.
+For travel, you can avoid money mistakes in 2023 by following some simple tips.

 Nowadays, Low-Cost Carriers (LCCs) also called budget airlines are available in almost every country on Planet Earth.
 These airlines charge you lower fares for booking early by offering something called ‘early-bird discounts’ or similar terms.